 The laws and regulations that protect workers in companies are virtually absent for children at school.”Peter Hartkamp

 While Peter Hartkamp compares school with child labour, psychologist, Dr Peter Gray compares school with prison.
 He says that people tiptoe around this truth because admitting it would seem cruel and would point a figure at well-intentioned people doing what they believe to be essential.
 He gives the definition of prison as “any place of involuntary confinement and restriction of liberty.”

 Gray says that in a school – as per inmates in an adult prison – students are told exactly what they must do and they are punished for failure to comply.
 He then points out that actually, students in school must spend more time doing exactly what they are told than is true of adults in penal institutions.
 And he makes another important point that:

 “We put adults in prison because they have committed a crime, while we put children in school because of their age.”Dr Peter Gray

 Here are some more examples of children’s rights – as stated in the UNCRC Articles – which many people believe are being violated by our state school system.
-This website lists 15 reasons as to why they believe this, fifteen changes that are being called for, as well as a range of more progressive alternatives that an increasing number of parents are choosing for their children.
+This website presents many reasons as to why they believe this, fifteen changes that are being called for, as well as a range of more progressive alternatives that an increasing number of parents are choosing for their children.

 Article 2 – Protection from all forms of discrimination and punishment on the basis of… expressed opinions.